 Pursuant to the Preferred Stock Terms, Series A and B preferred stock, with respect to dividend and liquidation rights, rank senior to common stock.
 The holders of the Series A and B preferred stock are entitled to receive dividends at the per annum rate of 8% of the original purchase price (\$16.00 and \$8.77 per share for Series A and B, respectively), as defined.
 Such dividends are cumulative and compounded on a quarterly basis.
 Any dividends paid with respect to the shares of Series A and B preferred stock are paid pro rata to the preferred stockholders.
-For the years ended December 31, 2014 and 2015, accretion of dividends of the preferred stock to redemption value was \$3,255 and \$4,797, respectively, which was recognized as a reduction to additional paid-in capital.
+Accretion of dividends of the preferred stock to redemption value was recognized as a reduction to additional paid-in capital and was \$3,255, \$4,797 and \$1,260 as of December 31, 2014 and 2015 and March 31, 2016 (unaudited), respectively.